These States’ Anti-DEI Legislation May Impact Higher Education

 On Jan.
 19, 2023, Republican state legislators introduced two bills that would prohibit public colleges in Oklahoma from funding DEI offices and using “political tests” and diversity statements in the hiring process.

-Both SB 870 and SB 1008 had their second readings in February and are still going through the legislative process as of this month.
+Both SB 870 and SB 1008 had their second readings in February 2023 and died in the Senate Education Committee that same month.

 Oregon

-Two nearly identical bills were introduced on January 9 in Oregon.
-House Bill 2430, sponsored by Rep. Wright, and House Bill 2475, sponsored by Rep. Wallan, both prohibit public educational institutions in Oregon from requiring or compelling students to believe “any race, ethnicity, color, sex, gender, religion or national origin is inherently superior or inferior to another.”
+Two nearly identical bills were introduced on Jan.
+9, 2023, in Oregon.
+House Bill 2430, sponsored by Republican Rep. Wright, and House Bill 2475, sponsored by Republican Rep. Wallan, both prohibit public educational institutions in Oregon from requiring or compelling students to believe “any race, ethnicity, color, sex, gender, religion or national origin is inherently superior or inferior to another.”

 South Carolina